 Still, I do give Young credit for adapting to fresh challenges.
 The completion of the transcontinental railroad in 1869 accelerates these changing circumstances.
 Brigham Young is 67 years old at this time.

-How might Brigham Young: Pioneer Prophet be different if you were writing it now?
+How might Brigham Young: Pioneer Prophet be different if John Turner were writing it now?

-What remaining mystery about Brigham Young would you most like to see answered?
+What remaining mystery about Brigham Young would John Turner most like to see answered?

-How do you think Brigham Young would feel about your biography?
+How does John Turner think Brigham Young would feel about his biography?

 Why did so many Saints love and follow Brigham Young?